 - Streamline your design and development processes

 You can jump right ahead to each of those categories by clicking on them in the list above.
-Otherwise, let’s get started by looking at automation tool that’ll help you identify new prospects to target.
+Otherwise, let’s get started by looking at an automation tool that’ll help you identify new prospects to target.

 Automation tools for identifying new prospects